stefanholek/term/README.txt

 setcbreak(fd, when=TCSAFLUSH, min=1, time=0)
     Put the terminal in cbreak mode.

+savemode(fd)
+    Context manager to save and restore the terminal state.

 rawmode(fd, when=TCSAFLUSH, min=1, time=0)
     Context manager to put the terminal in raw mode.